projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

    vUART for S5 request.
 3. Guest lifecycle manager initializes S5 action and guest enters S5.
-4. RTOS cleanup RT task, send response of S5 request back to Service VM and RTVM enter S5.
+4. RTOS cleanup RT task, send response of S5 request back to Service VM and RTVM enters S5.
 5. After get response from RTVM and all User VM are shutdown, Service VM enter S5.
 6. OSPM in ACRN hypervisor checks all guests are in S5 state and shuts down